Time: “How Your Credit Card is About to Change Forever”

 Fortune’s Insight on the EMV Switch

 The same week that the Time story appeared, its sibling publication, Fortune, ran a more sober-minded piece on the same subject, aimed at businesses, with the header “U.S. Stores are About to Pay Up for Security.”

 As Fortune reminds its readers about another key aspect of the change-over: “Starting this fall, it will be individual stores (or jewelry dealers) and their insurers that will have to pay the bills for counterfeit credit card fraud.”

 As they further synopsize: “The new rule, or ‘liability shift,’ will take effect on Oct.
 1. It’s meant to encourage retailers and banks to adopt securer payment technology: EMV chip–enabled credit cards and card readers, which render criminally crafted cards—ones that use stolen magnetic strip data—ineffective.
 If banks issue the securer cards, then they’re no longer responsible for counterfeit fraud.
 If retailers install the new card-reading systems, then the liability shifts back to the banks.”

 On the other hand, Fortune warns, plugging one hole in a leaking dam could lead to others: “The counterfeit fraud prevented by chips in stores is all but guaranteed to shift online.”
-They quote one industry analyst who estimates that “card-not-present” fraud “will explode from $10 billion last year to $19 billion in 2018, when the equipment upgrade should effectively be completed.
+One industry analyst quoted in the article estimates that “card-not-present” fraud will experience a significant surge, increasing from $10 billion last year to $19 billion in 2018, coinciding with the completion of the equipment upgrade.
 That’s a 90% surge.”